lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

   * Counsel together about strengthening individuals and families in the stake.
 LCR has tools and reports that can help leaders be aware of the progress of members.

-  * Discuss overall vision for the work of salvation and exaltation in the stake.
+  * Discuss overall vision for God’s work of salvation and exaltation in the stake.

   * Discuss temporal needs of stake members and how to help them be self-reliant.
 Identify resources available in the community and stake.
 Examples may include local schools and BYU–Pathway Worldwide.
 (See 22.12 and 22.13.)